ropensci-archive/citesdb/inst/response_to_reviewers.md

 - We now clear out and disconnect the database tables after updating, which should trigger disk cleanup and avoid doubling database size.

-- We have solved the error that was preventing package-building in https://github.com/ecohealthalliance/citesdb/issues/1, which had its origins in a missing token for use with the **rcites** package.
-We now cache this information to avoid having to make remote calls in vignette-building.
+- Thanks for the reviewers for sticking with us through a long and merry chase of a bug that was preventing package-building in https://github.com/ecohealthalliance/citesdb/issues/1, which had its origins in a missing token for use with the **rcites** package as well as a low-level database lock issue.
+We now cache this the **rcites** information to avoid having to make remote calls in vignette-building, and also have resolved the DB locking conflict.

 - We have modified our linter tests to avoid the false positives shown in https://github.com/ecohealthalliance/citesdb/issues/2.